EMVrace/EMVerify-PAN-routing/README.md

 	* the value of the transaction amount was `<value>` (valid options are `Low` and `High`, which indicate below and above the CVM-required limit, respectively), and
 	* if `_PaynetPAN` is present, then the terminal routed the transaction to the payment network determined by the `PAN`; otherwise the terminal routed the transaction to the Visa payment network.

-All proofs were constructed using Tamarin version 1.7.0 (git revision: 2884fce8c40e3e5bdb87526214652696e089326d, branch: develop) on a computing server running Ubuntu 16.04.3 with two Intel(R) Xeon(R) E5-2650 v4 @ 2.20GHz CPUs (with 12 cores each) and 256GB of RAM.
-Here we used 10 threads and at most 20GB of RAM per target model.
+For the analysis, we used Tamarin version 1.7.0 (git revision: 2884fce8c40e3e5bdb87526214652696e089326d, branch: develop) on a computing server running Ubuntu 16.04.3 with two Intel(R) Xeon(R) E5-2650 v4 @ 2.20GHz CPUs (with 12 cores each) and 256GB of RAM.
+We used 10 threads and at most 20GB of RAM per target model.

 ## Verified Countermeasures